belgattitude/workshop-node-sql-server/libs/db-sqlserver/README.md

      [kysely types](https://github.com/valtyr/prisma-kysely) and **output a DDL file** that can be used to by migration tools.
 It's often a good idea to apply migrations with the [SqlServer DacPac](https://learn.microsoft.com/en-us/sql/relational-databases/data-tier-applications/data-tier-applications?view=sql-server-ver16) from the generated DDL file rather than using prisma.
+- [x] [Prisma studio](https://www.prisma.io/studio) can be helpful for quick data exploration and debugging.
-- [x] A very interesting way to simplify N+1 issues is the [relationJoins](https://www.prisma.io/docs/orm/prisma-client/queries/relation-queries#when-to-use-which-load-strategy) preview feature.
+- [x] Another very interesting way to simplify N+1 issues is the [relationJoins](https://www.prisma.io/docs/orm/prisma-client/queries/relation-queries#when-to-use-which-load-strategy) preview feature.
-      Something harder to write with an sql builder.
+      Something harder to write with a sql builder (lateral joins, json_agg...).
 Very nice when working with graphql (ie: pothos...) that by design allows to retrieve nested structures.
 Unfortunately support for SQL server is not as tested as Postgres...

 What Kysely has: